BeaversEdge - Commit Stats: How Oregon State commits performed this past weekend

 Follow along with us below over the course of the season as we track how Oregon State commits are performing in their senior seasons.

-Hook and Homestead fell to Mountain View last Friday 38-0.
-He recorded four receptions for 41 yards; he also had five tackles on the defensive side of the ball.
+Homestead and Cupertino were off last week.
+They'll be back on the gridiron this Saturday.

-It was another tough week for Memorial as Pleasant Grove defeated the Warriors 63-21.
-We were unable to find any stats for the game.
+Tullis and Memorial fell to the Argyle Eagles 56-26.
+Tullis had four carries for 45 yards in the loss.

-Foster and Central Catholic defeated Sandy 68-7 on Saturday.
-Foster had four tackles including one tackle for a loss in the win.
+Foster and Central Catholic defeated Nelson 42-7.
+Foster recorded six tackles including two sacks in the game.

-Punahou, off their bye week, fell to the Campbell Sabers 38-23.
-A shocking upset by all accounts.
-No stats are available.
+Punahou and Burnett defeated Kamehameha Kapalama 31-3 on Friday.
+No stats were available.

-It was a quiet game for Fraizer against the Little Elm Lobos in a 51-10 win.
-Frazier recorded six carries for 18 yards and one touchdown.
+Frazier had a solid game against Boyd, with seven carries for 65 yards and two touchdowns in a 42-7 win over Boyd.

 • TALK ABOUT IT ON THE DAM BOARD